JonahBraun/debs-recipes/_posts/2011-04-01-chili-colorado.md

 Return the pan to the heat, add the water, and bring to a boil, scraping up any browned bits stuck to the pan.
 Pour into the crock.
 Add the chile sauce to the skillet, bring to a boil and pour it into the crock.
 Cover and cook on low for 5 - 7 hours.

-*if the sauce you are using is too spicy, you can also substitute some of the sauce for stewed tomatoes.
+Note.
+If the sauce you are using is too spicy, you can also substitute some of the sauce for stewed tomatoes.

 Red Chile Sauce